KJWoo99/Raspberry-Pi-and-IoT-Based-Real-Time-Facial-Recognition-System/README.md

 - 📦 Dropbox storage for captured images
 - 🔄 Supports both Raspberry Pi Camera and webcams
 - 🧠 Uses CNN model for accurate face recognition
+- 📧 Automatic email notifications via SendGrid when faces are detected

 ### 🛠️ Technologies Used